-The HRS 2005 Prescription Drug Study is a supplemental study conducted in 2005.
-It is the first wave of a two-wave mail survey designed to track changes in prescription drug utilization as Medicare Part D, the prescription drug benefit, is phased in.
+The HRS 2007 Prescription Drug Study (PDS) is the second wave of a multi-wave mail survey designed to track changes in prescription drug utilization as Medicare Part D, the prescription drug benefit administered by Medicare, is phased in.
 The baseline wave, administered in 2005, was intended to capture prescription drug use, coverage, and satisfaction prior to the implementation of Medicare Part D, as well as awareness of the new drug benefit and available subsidies.
-In addition, questions about sources of information on Medicare Part D and expectations of the impact of Part D on prescription drug cost, coverage, and health were asked.
+The second wave was designed to capture similar information post-implementation.
+An additional follow-up was administered in 2009 (the HRS 2009 Health and Well-Being Study).

-A total of 4,684 respondents returned questionnaires or completed a telephone interview, for a response rate of 88.1%.
+A total of 3,536 returned questionnaires or completed a telephone interview, for a response rate of 74%.

 Log in to download data files if you have been granted access, or submit the Sensitive Health Data Order Form to request access.